virus-info¶

 Overview¶

-subcommand identifies and reports details on potential segmented viruses based on their taxonomy.
+The virus-info subcommand identifies and reports details on potential segmented viruses based on their taxonomy.
 It cross-references a user-supplied taxonomy file with a segmented viruses database and a genome type database to predict the genome structure and type for each contig.
 Additionally, it outputs information for further investigation if a high fraction of viruses within a taxon are segmented.

 For each contig in the taxonomy file: